Shanz-Webbie/bookbycover/README.md

 [Link to the live demo](https://songstratus.herokuapp.com/)

 BookByCover is a mobile-responsive web application that allows users to browse and favorite books, powered by the Google Books API.
-It also supports offline storage for seamless access anytime, anywhere.

 # Login or register an account
 <img src="https://i.imgur.com/57Ino1c.png"/>